-Instead of breaking the bank on acitvities for your kids, make a piggy bank out of an ice cream containter!
-Try out these money-saving tips for some kid-friendly arts & crafts with items you can easily find around the house.
+Instead of breaking the bank on activities for your kids, try out these money-saving kid-friendly arts & crafts with items you can easily find around the house.

 Sweet Piggy Bank